NASA selects STRIVE explorer for next phase

 NSF NCAR scientists contribute to mission aiming to provide comprehensive view of atmosphere

 NASA has selected The Stratosphere Troposphere Response using Infrared Vertically-resolved light Explorer (STRIVE) to move to the next phase of development.
-Two researchers at the U.S. National Science Foundation National Center for Atmospheric Research (NSF NCAR) contributed to the project.
+A team of researchers at the U.S. National Science Foundation National Center for Atmospheric Research (NSF NCAR) contributed to the project.

 Read the full news release on NASA’s website.